AmanRiat1/AmanRiat1/README.md

 ## 😃 Talk to me about!!

-- Cloud developemnt with Kubernetes and Docker
+- Cloud development with Kubernetes and Docker
 - Machine Learning